AztecProtocol/aztec-packages/docs/docs/protocol-specs/gas-and-fees/specifying-gas-fee-info.md

 All fees are denominated in the [Fee Payment Asset (FPA)](./fee-payment-asset.md).
 :::

-# Gas Dimensions and Inclusion Fee
+# Gas Dimensions and Max Inclusion Fee

 Transactions are metered for their gas consumption across two dimensions: